Document Number C005802

 The ESP standard document contains recommendations for avoiding the cryptographic integrity validation processing overhead when receiving bogus messages.
 This sabotage or denial-of-service concern is absent in our abstract model.
 In practice, denial-of-service risks and countermeasures are context and implementation dependent.

 While the authenticated D-H exchange is a fairly generic secure protocol scheme, the additional feature proposed here fits a narrower usage pattern.
 Specifically, our proposal assumes a sufficient motivation for an entity to apply differentiated protection (typically requiring human intervention) for its authentication private key used in the second round of messages in the D-H exchange (the private key used for the digital signature).
 This might be the case whenever the entity authentication security is perceived as a long term asset, but the burden of differentiated protection is usually too important whenever the frequency of D-H exchange occurrences is anything but very low (e.g. nearly as infrequent as a production server reboot event).
+A similar differentiated protection requirement (also with human handling of authentication secret) has been studied by academia in the case of password authenticated key exchange, see the research motivation stated in reference : the basic idea is to store no long term secret on the machines.
 The equivalency of differentiated protection with an on-line HSM arrangement is out of scope.

 The concrete usage scenario is server to server secure channels established for an indeterminate duration.
 The threat model is a higher risk of server attack during normal operations than during a server reboot (e.g. prior to enabling the whole set of server applications).
 Then, the entity authentication private key is made available to the server by human intervention only during the server reboot phase when the risk exposure is reduced (or at other times when system state monitoring is deemed effective in mitigating risks).
 The difficulty addressed by our proposal is that server reboots at both ends may not be always coordinated.